mjbradvica/MediatorBuddy/README.md

 While MediatorBuddy has nothing it needs to register with the dependency injection framework-its needs to turn off the default model state filter.

-For convenance pass your MediatR configuration setup and MediatorBuddy will setup MediatR in the same call.
+For convenience pass your MediatR configuration setup and MediatorBuddy will setup MediatR in the same call.

 ```csharp
 public class Program